 - Eating disorders and certain medications can lead to bone damage as well.

 Let us take a look at some of the foods that help with stronger bones.

-Eating a bowl of yoghurt, a day can make up for one-third of your daily calcium requirement and one-fifth of your vitamin D requirement.
-It is naturally abundant with Vitamin D and calcium.
-Read more on the health benefits of yoghurt.
+Eating a bowl of yogurt, a day can make up for one-third of your daily calcium requirement and one-fifth of your vitamin D requirement.
+It is naturally abundant in Vitamin D and calcium.
+Read more on the health benefits of yogurt.

 Three glasses of milk a day are enough for meeting some of the daily requirements of calcium.
 If having plain milk is not your thing, you could use it in smoothies or sauces or incorporate it in the dough for making rotis.

 Having just a slice of cheese daily can boost your bone health.
 Not only is cheese rich in calcium, but it is also quite full of vitamin D.